articleIcon-icon

 Working remotely for an American company while living outside the US as a non-US citizen is totally viable.
 However, there are a few legal and logistical factors to be aware of to ensure you're complying with foreign jurisdictions.

-Let’s look at five areas digital nomads and non-US citizens living abroad should understand when pursuing a remote job with a US company.
+Here are five things digital nomads and non-US citizens living abroad need to get right when working remotely for a US company.

 Not all companies are open to their international hires traveling and working remotely in another country.
 This may be an arbitrary preference of the US employers, or it may be for legal reasons.